Barbara Ambroz – Dancing Happens Here and Now | The Teacher’s Corner

 My teaching approach – Keep your eyes wide open!

 I firmly believe that there is no single approach that could work on every student.
 Why is that?
-People are different and as a teacher, you have to understand your students and customize learning to their particular needs.
-You need to have your eyes wide open so you can really see what type of person you’re dealing with.
+People are different.
+As a teacher, you have to understand your students and customize learning to their particular needs.
+Furthermore, you need to have your eyes wide open so you can really see what type of person you’re dealing with.
 Be adaptable!

 The most important aspect of teaching a very diverse group of students is that you need to find a subject that can be understood by everyone, yet stimulating and inspiring.
 If you are sharing your energy, people will go with the flow.

 It is very important for the dancers to take their time to experiment with the information that the teacher gives to them.
 They need to translate the information into their body and senses.
 After that, they feel confident enough to play with the information.
 That’s when the magic begins.